-24 Hours in Kampala
+24 hours in Kampala

 A one-day guide to Uganda's vibrant capital city

 Most boda boda tours will include lunch, so plan ahead and end your tour with a sumptuous meal at Fez Brasserie, an international restaurant on the grounds of the Emin Pasha hotel.
 Try the pickled tilapia starter or chilled avocado soup, followed by grilled beef steak or roasted lamb.
 After lunch, take a relaxing walk through the leafy hotel gardens.
-2:00 p.m.

 Use a ride-sharing app or take a taxi to visit the Social Innovation Museum in Mpigi Town, about an hour outside of the city.
 This unique facility is operated by the Social Innovation Academy, an NGO dedicated to helping underprivileged young people attain job skills and create small enterprises.

 A large focus of the organization is recycling, and a variety of “upcycled” projects can be viewed on site — including homes with walls constructed partially from plastic bottles and tile flooring material made from egg shells.
 The facility’s staff brim with creative ideas and inspiring stories about how innovation can be harnessed for social change.

+Ride back to the city and head to Bukoto Street for some shopping.
 Adjacent to the Kampala outpost of Alliance Francaise sit a handful of shops featuring local design: Kampala Fair sells dresses and home decor items made from locally-sourced fabrics with colorful patterns; Good Glass recycles glass bottles and other materials to create beautiful lamps, candle holders and chandeliers; and Kona sells brightly colored accessories, including bags and jewelry, inspired by Ugandan and Indian design traditions.